scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

     nova list

 Get a VNC console address and open it in the browser.
-There is no local login on these nodes.
-They can be accessed via SSH.
-See below.
+Firefox must be launched from the hypervisor host, the host that is running the VM's.

     nova get-vnc-console broker_instance novnc

     nova get-vnc-console node_instance novnc

-##**6.5 Confirm Connectivity**
+##**6.7 Confirm Connectivity**

-Ping the public IP
+Ping the public IP.
+Get the public IP by running *nova list* on the controller.

     ping x.x.x.x